theory/justatheory/README.md

 #### `heading`

 Sets the value for a heading (rendered as `<h4>`) in the caption.
+Markdown within the value of `caption` will be rendered.
 Optional.

 #### `caption`

 Text for the caption.
+Markdown within the value of `caption` will be rendered.
 Optional.

 #### `attr`

 Text to use for attribution, for when the photo comes from elsewhere.
+Markdown within the value of `caption` will be rendered.
 Optional.

-#### `attrLink`

-Link to use for the attribution specified by `attr`.
-Used only if `attr` is also set.
-Optional.

 #### `copyright`

 Text to use for a copyright notice.
 Will be preceded by the copyright symbol.
+Markdown within the value of `caption` will be rendered.
+Optional.

 #### `metaOnly`